archphile/thepenguin/content/blog/2018-01-19-audiophile-usb-cables.md

 tags = ["usb", "snakeoil"]
 +++

-Reading a forum thread regarding "audiophile" **USB cables** for computer audio, I rememembered a really nice [head-fi.org](https://www.head-fi.org/threads/on-usb-cables-and-controller-transfer-modes-a-series-of-questions-to-replies-from-usb-org.565791/) topic, where a forum member named **svyr** decided to send some questions about **usb and audio** to [usb.org](http://www.usb.org).
+Reading a forum thread regarding "audiophile" **USB cables** for computer audio, I remembered a really nice [head-fi.org](https://www.head-fi.org/threads/on-usb-cables-and-controller-transfer-modes-a-series-of-questions-to-replies-from-usb-org.565791/) topic, where a forum member named **svyr** decided to send some questions about **USB and audio** to [usb.org](http://www.usb.org).

 ![snakeoil](/img/snakeoil.jpg  "snakeoil")

 To his surprise, he got a reply and below I will quote the whole email conversation **without any further comment** from my side:

-### Email to usb.org
+## Email to usb.org

 	From: svyr [mailto:xf_mad:gmail.com]
 	Sent: Wednesday, August 03, 2011 4:27 AM